Noisy Pairing and Partial Supervision for Stylized Opinion Summarization: The ProSum Corpus

-\paragraph{Data Collection} We build a new opinion summarization dataset, \textsc{ProSum}, which pairs customer reviews and professional reviews about the same restaurant.
-Note that we eliminate the source reviews to maintain the weakly supervised setting for the experiment.
+\paragraph{Data Collection} We build a stylized opinion summarization dataset, \textsc{ProSum}, which pairs customer reviews and professional reviews about the same restaurant, as we need customer reviews as the input and a professional review as the summary for evaluation purposes.

-We first collected professionally written restaurant reviews from \url{guide.michelin.com}, one of the famous collections of restaurant reviews.
+We first collected 700 professionally-written restaurant reviews from \url{guide.michelin.com}, a famous restaurant review site.
 Unlike crowd-sourced opinion summaries, these reviews are written by professional writers.
-Thus, they include more appealing expressions and information than crowd-sourced summaries.
+Thus, they include more appealing expressions and attractive information than crowd-sourced summaries.
+Then, we collected customer reviews from a popular customer review platform, \url{yelp.com}, by asking crowdsourced workers from Appen\footnote{\url{https://appen.com/}} to find the same restaurant for each of the restaurants we collected in the first step.
+We collected up to 5,000 customer reviews for each restaurant.

-Then, we hire human annotators to find restaurants on the customer review platform, \url{yelp.com}, that correspond to the Michelin reviews we have collected.
-We further collected up to 5000 customer reviews for each restaurant.
+\paragraph{Filtering} Since our main focus is to create a stylized opinion summarization benchmark and thousands of input reviews cannot be handled by most pre-trained language models, we filtered source customer reviews to reduce the number of input reviews to a size that can be handled by commonly used pre-trained language models.

-\paragraph{Filtering} After collecting the pair of Yelp and Michelin reviews, we filter the set of reviews to a size that can be handled by many pre-trained language models since the main focus of this study is to investigate if a small number of professional summaries can be used to generate professionally written summaries.
+For each reviews-summary pair, we selected source Yelp reviews so that the coverage of the target Michelin review was maximized.
+Specifically, we used the sum of the ROUGE-1/2 Recall scores between the selected source Yelp reviews and the target Michelin review to measure the coverage.
+We incrementally added source reviews until the total length exceeded 1,024 words to maximize the coverage in a greedy manner.
+On average, 6.7 input reviews were selected for each pair.
+This selection step is to ensure the target Michelin summary can be created by source Yelp reviews.

-Specifically, the coverage of the target summary by the source reviews is calculated by the sum of the recall of ROUGE-1/2 scores between the selected source Yelp reviews and the target Michelin review.
-We incrementally selected source reviews to maximize the coverage.
-We randomly shuffle the selected reviews to avoid the bias of selection order.
+Finally, we shuffled the selected source reviews to remove the selection order bias.
+The final benchmark consists of 100/100/500 entities for the training/validation/test set.
+Note that we keep parallel data (i.e., reviews-summary pairs) in {\sc ProSum} for evaluation and for training supervised models.
+For \napafont{Napa}\wine or other non-parallel training models, we remove source reviews from the training set.